-As an indie author, completing your ebook is a huge accomplishment.
+As an indie author, completing your ebook is a huge accomplishment, but the job is not over without editing your ebook.
 Often, indie authors are squeezing in their writing efforts around full-time jobs and other obligations.
 It’s not like they have a big publishing company paying them a big advance to write.
 So just finishing is cause for celebration.
 But it’s not the time to stop working.
 A finished ebook is only the first round.
 Before your book is ready to publish, it will need careful rounds of editing.
 Author Basics discusses why the editorial process – and investment – is so important.

 A Word About Self-Editing